moonbeam-foundation/moonbeam-project-directory/oracles/dia.md

 # DIA Data Oracles on Moonbeam

+**Disclaimer:** The content in this section is entirely managed by the projects themselves.
+Moonbeam is a permissionless network.
+Any project can deploy its contracts to Moonbeam.

 ## Introduction

 DIA is an ecosystem for open financial data in a financial smart contract ecosystem.